The makers of Ample suggest making it a part of your daily routine — for breakfast, lunch, or a snack, when you’re busy or traveling, or post-workout.

-Right now Ample isn't available in stores, but the company has raised 735 percent more than its $50,000 goal on the crowdfunding site Indiegogo.
-It recommends drinking Ample as a part of your daily routine—for breakfast, lunch, or a snack; when you're busy or traveling; or post-workout.
-The company doesn't suggest having more than two shakes per day: "Not that it would be unhealthy," the website states.
-"We just recommend that you recognize the value in eating real food!"
+The company doesn’t suggest having more than two shakes per day: “Not that it would be unhealthy,” Ample says.
+“We just recommend that you recognize the value in eating real food!”

 I thought it’d be interesting to ignore that suggestion and put the company’s meal-replacement claim to the test.
 Ample hooked me up with 30 shakes, and my liquid odyssey began.